 Fréderic Vaucamps—born in France in 1963—began his apprenticeship as pastry chef at the age of 14.
 Fred–as he is affectionally called–is a self—made entrepreneur who developed his knowledge through practice, experimentation, successes, and also failures.
 In 1982, he and his brother opened a pastry shop that was a complete disappointment.
 But as often happens with great men, he was not discouraged and continued his personal and professional journey, which has turned him into a modern exponent of the very high standards of creativity and quality characteristic of French haute pâtisserie.

-These sweets had been part of France’s sophisticated tradition since the late 18th century, at the time of the Directory, the period that followed the terror of the French Revolution.
-Under this new regime, high society regained its splendor.
+These sweets had been part of France’s sophisticated pastry tradition since the late 18th century, at the time of the Directory, the period that followed the terror of the French Revolution.
+Under this new regime, high society regained its status.
 Famous women such as Madame Tallien and Madame Recamier opened their “salons” as meeting places for the nouvelle elegance: The Incroyables and Merveilleuses (The Incredibles and Wonderful).

-His fame has since grown with unique creations of different Merveilleux, such as L’Incroyable, L’Impensable, Le Merveilleux, Le Magnifique, Le sans Culotte and L’Excentrique, as well as his delicious brioches, Les Cramiques: Grape, Chocolat and Sugar.
+His fame has since grown with unique creations of different Merveilleux, such as The Incroyable, The Impensable, The Magnificent, The Sans Cullote, and The Eccentric, as well as his delicious brioches, Les Cramiques with raisins, chocolate, and sugar.

 These unique sweets masterfully combine ingredients as appetizing as merengue, handmade cookies, whipped cream, white chocolate, coffee cream, chocolate chips, almonds, hazelnuts, praline, caramel, crystallized cherry and many more.